livz/livz.github.io/_posts/2018-05-14-UnderTheWire-Groot.md

 -a----        6/16/2017  11:09 PM              0 _secret
 ```

-We can solve this using WMI and can query the CDROM using the *Win32_CDROMDrive* class:
+We can solve this using WMI and query the CDROM using the *Win32_CDROMDrive* class:

 ```posh
 PS C:\Users\groot7\Documents> Get-WmiObject -Class Win32_CDROMDrive -Property *